Skip to main content

 If you are not happy with the reply at stage one, you can escalate the matter to stage two and a senior manager responsible for the area of concern will look again at all the information received from you and the response given at stage one.
 Their reply will be reviewed and discussed with the DVA Chief Executive, who will issue a stage two reply to you.

-If you are still not satisfied
+If you're still not satisfied with the response from DVA

 If you are still dissatisfied with the Agency’s response or how your complaint has been handled, you can refer the matter to the Northern Ireland Public Service Ombudsman.